2011–2012 Iranian protests: 17–19 February

 On 17 February, it was reported that opposition leader Mousavi had been missing since Tuesday, 15 February.
 Mousavi's daughters stated that they had had no contact with their father for over two days after security forces had put him under house arrest.
 His daughters feared that both Mousavi and their mother "had been detained".
 Mousavi's website stated that the "normal" guards that had been surrounding his home during his house arrest over the past week had been replaced with "masked security forces".
 Karroubi reported that one of his son's homes had been raided in an attempt to arrest his eldest son, but he was not in the building at the time.

-On 18 February, thousands of pro-government supporters called for the execution of opposition leaders after Friday prayers.
+On 18 February, Iran organized pro-regime rallies, with thousands of pro-government supporters calling for the execution of opposition leaders after Friday prayers.
 Ayatollah Ahmad Jannati said that the opposition leaders had lost their reputation and are as good as "dead and executed".
 He said there should be more restrictions on Mousavi and Karroubi.
 "Their communications with people should be completely cut.
 They should not be able to receive or send messages.
 Their phone lines and Internet should be cut.
 They should be prisoners in their homes."

 On 19 February, the Interior Minister Mostafa Mohammad-Najjar stated that the protests set for Sunday, 20 February, will "be confronted as per the law".